 Mobile health (M-Health) is already being used in medicals, hospitals and diagnostic centers in the forms of m-diagnosis and treatment tracking for chronic diseases and difficult cases.
 The autonomous service bots now can send health promotion messages and preventive check-ups reminders etc. It can transfer patient data and disease history for real time distant monitoring.

 Paradigm innovation is the creation of new or existing business models or reformation of basic value proposition of existing business setup.
 For healthcare, a paradigm shift may involve radical changes in archaic medical systems, processes or services.
 These changes have influenced industry trends and contributed towards achieving population health, financing fairness and system responsiveness.

 Public Private Partnerships (PPP) is such time-tested model that combines the private sector expertise, quality and efficiency with the network and administration, mobility and instrument of the public sector.
-PPPs are new being used in various spheres of healthcare application including medical education, diagnostics, healthcare delivery, medical apparatus etc.
+PPPs are new being used in various spheres of healthcare application including medical education, diagnostics, specialist healthcare delivery, home health, medical apparatus etc.

 Till date, scientific and technological innovation comes with increasing costs in exchange for modest service improvements in outcome.
 In more recent scientific contributions, an inflection point may have been reached, meaning better care with lower costs.
 In such cases, costs can be lowered by cutting extra diagnostic processes, eliminating waste and prescribing only relevant treatments.